guitarvydas/old-fmt-js/README.md

 The output Javascript is not neatly formatted.
 I emphasize machine-readabilit-writability over human-readability.

 Human readability can be achieved by grinding the output through a pretty-printer (I currently use emacs' "indent-region" command).

+# Contrib
+I would enjoy handing this off to anyone who wants to clean it up and make it distributable.